-FFAR recently released its new Research Strategy, which focuses on interrelated, strategic research priorities as we strive toward our goal: A U.S. food and agriculture system that supports producers and their communities, sustains the environment and enables processors and retailers to deliver foods that equitably nourish our population.
+FFAR's Research Strategy, focuses on interrelated, strategic research priorities as we strive toward our goal: A U.S. food and agriculture system that supports producers and their communities, sustains the environment and enables processors and retailers to deliver foods that equitably nourish our population.

 In line with the new Research Strategy, FFAR has transitioned from the previous Challenge Area structure to focus on overarching Research Priorities to foster greater collaboration across disciplines.
 These priorities reflect a systems approach-recognizing the complex relationships between primary production systems, agroecosystems and the food system as a whole.
 Collectively, these priorities drive transformational systemic change by taking a broad view of U.S. agriculture, considering its social, environmental and economic benefits as well as impacts.

-FFAR anticipates funding up to ten (10) awards.
+FFAR anticipates funding up to twelve (12) awards.
 We ask that applicants address how their proposed research program will address at least one of FFAR's Research Priority Areas.
-The proposed research program should also be expected to clearly benefit the U.S. food and agriculture system.
+The proposed research program should also clearly be expected to benefit the U.S. food and agriculture system.